ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 Views and Copies
 ----------------

-It is important to understand when a NumPy operation returns a view or a copy, and this is doubly true for `MaskedArray`s as either the mask or data may be views. `MaskedArray` frequently uses views for performance reasons, but this means that with improper use the user can sometimes get access to the nonsense values at masked positions.
+It is important to understand when a NumPy operation returns a view or a copy, and this is doubly true for `MaskedArray`s as either the mask or data may be views. `MaskedArray` frequently uses views for performance reasons, but this means that with improper use the user can sometimes get access to the uninitialized values at masked positions.

 During `MaskedArray` construction, when supplying the data and mask as `ndarrays`,  in most cases these are viewed by the `MaskedArray`and will be modified by operations on the `MaskedArray`.
-This can lead to confusing or undesirable behavior if you subsequently use the data array, particularly as `MaskedArray` may fill the data `ndarray` with nonsense values at masked positions.
+This can lead to confusing or undesirable behavior if you subsequently use the data `ndarray`, particularly as `MaskedArray` may fill the data `ndarray` with nonsense values at masked positions.
 To avoid this you can use the `copy=True` argument to the `MaskedArray` constructor.

 The `.mask` attribute of a `MaskedArray` is a readonly view of the internal mask data, and will be updated if the `MaskedArray` is assigned to.
-The `.filled()` method on the other hand returns a copy of the data by default, but if the `view` argument is set to `True` it will return a readonly view.
-Use caution with this view, because subsequent operations with the `MaskedArray` may put nonsense values at masked positions of its internal data array.
+The `.filled()` method returns a copy of the data by default, but as an optimization for careful users the `view` argument of `.filled` can be set to `True` to return a readonly view.
+Use caution with this view, because any subsequent operation with the original `MaskedArray` may put nonsense values at masked positions of its internal data array.

 Unlike `ndarray`s, `MaskedArray`s do not support a `.base` attribute which can be used to tell if an array is a view.
 However, it is possible to check the `.base` attribute of the `ndarray`s returned by `.mask`, or `.filled` with `view=True`.